SolidBlock-cn/mishanguc/UpdateLog-en.md

 Updated the following content:

-- Licence switched to LGPLv3.
+- The license was changed to LGPLv3.
-- Use BRRP as the dependency, instead of former ARRP.
+- BRRP is now used as the dependency instead of ARRP.
 - Added custom colored sign blocks, but as it is not stable yet, it is not formally added.
 - Added crafting recipe for some content.
 - Adjusted the texture of road block.
 - No longer allow snow placed on road blocks (blocks with `mishanguc:roads` tag), to prevent the situation roads can't be seen in snowy days.
-- Added `-rect` and `-pattern` feature or sign blocks.
+- Added the `-rect` and `-pattern` features for sign blocks.
 Clicking a sign holding slime ball can replace arrow characters with `-pattern` form.
 Clicking holding a slime ball can replace the block entities of the same type in a whole chunk.
 - Walking on road blocks (blocks with `mishanguc:roads` tag) can accelerate, which does not affect FOV.
 - Added yellow straight line and angle line roads (previously there is only white), yellow cross line roads (previously there is only white), road with white thick T-shaped yellow line (previously there is only road with white normal line with yellow line, and white thick line with yellow double line).
 Auto-connecting road blocks are adjusted accordingly.
 - Changed Chinese names of some road blocks (see the update log in Chinese).
 - Changed `RoadConnectionState` into a record.
-For versions for 1.16.5, though record is not supported in Java 8, relevant changed are made following the relevant formats.
+For version 1.16.5, records are not supported in Java 8, so the relevant changes were made using the corresponding formats.
 - Adjusted the outline drawing of fast building tool and force placing tool, to make them consistent.
 - Some items have durability now.
 - When mirroring tool is used on the up or down surface of blocks, the mirror will be determined by player's horizontal facing.
 - Added explosion tool and omnipotent tool.
 - All items are not stackable now.
-- When operating on blocks with rotating tools or mirroring tools, if the operated block is the same as that before the operation, the operation is regarded fail.
+- When operating on blocks with rotating or mirroring tools, if the block is unchanged after the operation, the operation is considered a failure.
 - The model of fast building tool can be affected by its properties.
 If the matching range is larger, the texture is deeper.
 - Adjusted the display of mod info.
 It displays only when a player logs into the world, and will not display again when the player respawns or switches dimension.
 - No longer allow ID checker tools and data tag tools have effect when in Spectator Mode.
 Now when you hit entities in Spectator Mode holding this item, you will spectate it as in other cases.
 - Optimized the rendering of text.
-- (For versions above 1.19) Added hung sign, sign bar, wall sing and handrail for made of mangrove.
+- (For versions above 1.19) Added mangrove hanging signs, sign bars, wall signs, and handrails.

 Fixed the following issues: